Corps Hubertia Freiburg: Hubertia in Freiburg

-The Culture Struggle in Baden with Hubertia in the middle of it
+Struggle in Baden

 Members of dueling fraternities (fraternities practicing academic fencing) were highly respected during the time of the German Empire, 1871 to 1918, both in general terms as well as holding public offices.
 This started to change slowly during times for the Weimar Republic, 1918 to 1933, even in local forestry departments.
 The finance minister of Baden, Heinrich Köhler, a politician belonging to the Deutschen Zentrumspartei (German Central Party), demanded openly in the state senate that "Hubertia's members are to be extinct in Baden's state forestry duties and minteries".

 We need to change the current forestry establishment using an iron fist.
 The central government seems factually and personally ossified, driven by state arrogance and with alumni members of the fraternity "Hubertia" calling the shots, untouchable now as then, and monopolizing the general direction the state is taking.
 Everywhere from local to state levels having the alumni of this fraternity ensured their ability to prevent outsiders from marginalizing them.